Arizona Court Records

 - Burglary

-Sealing or expunging arrest records in Arizona is predominantly controlled by criminal justice entities, such as the courts, Department of Public Safety, prosecutor's offices, and law enforcement agencies.
-It is advised to contact the arresting agency or search public record archives to gather the information needed to fill out the petition.
+Sealing or expunging arrest records in Arizona is predominantly controlled by criminal justice entities, such as the courts, the Department of Public Safety, prosecutors' offices, and law enforcement agencies.
+It is advisable to contact the arresting agency or search public record archives to gather the information necessary to file petitions.
 Any published arrest record before the sealing may still be accessible and not impacted by the order to seal.

 An individual may file a petition to seal all arrest records if the person was:

-- Arrested for an offense, and no charges were filed.
+- Arrested for an offense, but no charges were filed.

 - Full name, birth date, address, and email address